 Then I finally decided that CB might not be the right field for experimenting and constructing my own radio communications equipment.
 I made up my mind to learn morse code (which was mandatory in those times to achieve a short wave ham licence) by writing a software to practise with on an old ATARI 600 home computer and afterwards applied and passed the licence exam.
 I got my license with the first attempt.

-Nowadays I don’t use any commercial equipment except from test equipment.
+Nowadays I don’t use any off-the-shelf equipment except from test equipment.
 All my HF rigs are homemade.
 So my main interest in amateur radio is homebrewing SSB transceivers (gave up morse code decades ago, have to admit 😉 ), working with and programming microcontrollers, electronics of all kind.
 I really love to to construct gear that performs well and looks good.
 “Ugly construction” is not among my preferred techniques. 😉

 In amateur radio I’m fascinated of making world wide communication with very little effort.
 The internet just can’t compete with that! 😉